yourlocaljinx/StuntGP-Linux/README.md

 #FAQ:
 ## Why not use steam and proton?
-> it seems that proton **dosen't** support directx7 which is needed for StuntGP to run
+> it seems that proton **doesn't** support directx7 which is needed for StuntGP to run
 ## Is there a simpler way?
 > Surely there is, i just dont know how to do it and i got the best results with this method
 ## Why Not running it with just WINE?